Skip to main content

 The second step of the wizard will list all manufacturers that do not exist in your SI catalog.

-They will be defaulted to "Add as New," but you can click the Map link if you wish to map them manually to existing manufacturers, e.g., your spreadsheet has "AT&T," but you know that in your catalog, you have them listed as "AT&T."
+They will be defaulted to "Add as New," but you can click the Map link if you wish to map them manually to existing manufacturers, e.g., your spreadsheet has "Cisco Systems," but you know that in your catalog, you have them listed as "Cisco."

 csv 2.jpg